 Chip cards may behave differently depending on the operating system on a given computer.
 The following lists the basic requirements of each operating system and tested card readers.
+The operation of other card readers has not been tested and we do not know their compatibility in the DigiDoc4 client application.

 The card readers below have been tested on the operating systems supported by the software.